VulcanJS/vulcan-docs/source/vulcan.md

 ---
-title: VulcanJS
+title: Vulcan
 ---

-**VulcanJS** is the name of the next big evolution of the Telescope project.
+**Vulcan** is the name of the next big evolution of the Telescope project.

 Over the years, we've realized that Telescope could be used to do a lot more than simply build Product Hunt clones.
 That's why we've decided to focus our energy on building a more flexible and more generic platform, and we thought this new approach deserved a new name.